How to Apply for SAVY

 Summer Academy at Vanderbilt for the Young is a day program for gifted students entering grades 1-6.
 Classes are from 8:45 a.m. to 3:45 p.m.
 Monday through Friday.
 Rising 7th grade students are eligible to participate in Career Connections at SAVY, a day-program within SAVY designed specifically for this age group.
 Visit the Career Connections page for more information about this program and other summer opportunities for rising 7th graders.

 There will be two application options for SAVY and Career Connections:

 01. Complete the SAVY or Career Connections application online.
 With this option, you may upload test scores and select a preferred payment method for the $50 nonrefundable application fee.
-For families submitting applications for multiple children, the application fee for the first child is $50 and there is a $25 application fee discount for each subsequent child’s application.
+For families submitting applications for multiple children, the application fee for the first child will be $50 and a $25 application fee discount is available for each subsequent child’s application.
 Please contact SAVY (firstname.lastname@example.org) for the sibling discount code if you are planning to submit applications for multiple children.